Skip to content

 Compute.adamic_adar(node1: Producer, node2: Producer) -> Expression

 Compute the Adamic-Adar index between two nodes in a graph.
 The Adamic-Adar index quantifies node similarity based on shared neighbors.
 Values are non-negative.
 The algorithm accepts directed graphs as input but processes them as undirected by ignoring edge directionality.
-In link prediction analysis, a high Adamic-Adar values may indicate that two nodes are likely to form a connection if they do not already have one.
+In link prediction analysis, a high Adamic-Adar value may indicate that two nodes are likely to form a connection if they do not already have one.
 Must be called in a rule or query context.

 Graph TypeSupportedNotes